AmazeeLabs/subscriptions/README.txt

 subscriptions.module ReadMe
 ==============================================================================

-The subscriptions module allows users to subscribe to nodes or taxonomies.
+The subscriptions module allows users to subscribe to nodes, node types, blogs, and taxonomies.
 A subscribed user will be e-mailed whenever a comment is updated or added to a node.
 When this module is enabled, all nodes will display a new link, "(un)subscribe", which enable users to subscribe or unsubscribe to the node in question.
 A new menu option, "my subscriptions", allows the user to view all current subscriptions and make modifications.

 Postgres Compatibility:
 This module attempts to offer compatability with Postgres SQL, but has not